 #3 better than free.
 How can it be better then free you ask?
 I decided to get a new phone on Black Friday (the day after Thanksgiving).
 I was out of contract with Sprint for several years but back then they didn't just give free phones to loyal customers.
 I knew from the sale ads on Thanksgiving that Best Buy had free Razors for new customers of Sprint, AT&T, and Cingular.
 But existing Sprint customers, i.e. me, had to pay like $55 for a phone and 2 year contract.
 So I go to Best Buy late in the day after all the crazies have gone and there is this Sprint rep in the store.
 I tell him I want the razor but I am going to switch to AT&T cause I can get it free.
 So he calls Sprint people and I talk to them and they say buy the phone and they will credit my next bill.
 So I buy the phone.
 My next bill comes and it has overage charges cause I used up my minutes.
 There is the activation fee for the new phone.
 And a big credit for everything except the taxes.
 A big ol credit for $70 or something.
 So basically they paid me to take the phone.
 Better then free!

 #4 takes me to this LG Optimus that I am typing on now.
 It was $1.
 I could have been more frugal and paid zero if I had ordered it online.
 And I had to pay the $18 activation fee also.
 This is another Black Friday deal.
-I prepared for it buy spending two weeks prior studying phones and plans.
+I prepared for it by spending two weeks prior studying phones and plans.
 I believed some company somewhere was going to offer a free smartphone that day.
-I met a lot of nonbelievers and sure enough there were free phones out there.
+I met a lot of nonbelievers and sure enough there were free smartphones out there on Black Friday.
 I stayed with Sprint because they had the deal for me.
-And now I have reached gold status with them for being a loyal 10 year customer.
-Which will get me a new phone in a year but unless this one dies I will wait.
+They will get me a new phone in a year but unless this one dies I will wait.
 I use things until they break which is another frugal habit/trait.

 Buying off the sale rack always saves money.
 Using a store credit card that offers more discounts on top of sale prices is even better.
 Having an employee discount on top of that is extreme savings.